cosmos/relayer/docs/create-path-across-chain.md

     <br>

-    All the above commands will update your config with the new path meta-data EXCEPT the new channel-id.
+    All the above commands will update your config with the new path meta-data EXCEPT the new channel-id, which will be printed in stdout.

     It's reccomended to make note of this channel.
 If desired, add it to your ["allowlist"](../README.md#8--configure-the-channel-filter) in your config file.
 This would be `channel-1` from the print out below.